-Fall 2013 is shaping up to be an exciting time for UNC Charlotte students.
-The University’s inaugural football season, which kicks off with the first home game Saturday, Aug.
-31, is expected to transform student life on campus.
+Fall 2014 is shaping up to be an exciting time for UNC Charlotte students.

-An incoming freshman class of more than 3,100, the University’s most academically competitive ever, will join 2,500 new transfers and the ranks of returning upper class students attending North Carolina’s urban research institution.
-Total enrollment is expected to be around 26,500.
+An incoming freshman class of about 3,350, the University’s most academically competitive ever, will join 2,650 new transfers and the ranks of returning upper class students attending North Carolina’s urban research institution.
+Total enrollment is expected to be around 27,000.

-Nearly 5,550 students will make the campus their residence during the 2013-14 academic year.
+Several thousand students will make the campus their residence during the 2014-15 academic year.
 Move-in, scheduled for Friday through Sunday, Aug.
-16-18, will be the time for new and returning students to set up their home away from home.
+15-17, will be the time for new and returning students to set up their home away from home.

 The Office of Housing and Residence Life’s Move-in website provides students and their parents with helpful information on topics they need to know before arriving on campus.
 The site also provides a guide with information on what to bring and useful tips for making the most of the experience of living on campus.